rob-blackbourn/feedbus/README.md

 # feedbus

-This is work in progress.
+Work in progress.

-A broker based message bus written in Java with cclients in multiple languages.
+This is a broker based message bus written in Java with clients in multiple languages.

 It supports broadcast and select feed architectures.